Your Ad Here

 S&DJR Crest

-Introduction Signal Register Midford Evercreech Jcn Templecombe Jcn
+Introduction Signal Register Midford Evercreech Junction Templecombe Junction

 Introduction

-It is often stated that these signals were unique to the S&DJR, but that is incorrect.
-This pattern of signal was a feature of the signalling contractors Stevens, who supplied equipment for many of the S&DJR signalling installations, and therefore it appeared also on other railways equipped by them (including the London & South Western Railway).
+It is often stated erroneously that these signals were unique to the S&DJR; in fact this pattern of signal was a feature of the signalling contractors Stevens & Sons (who supplied equipment for many S&DJR signalling installations) and it appeared on other railways equipped by them (including the London & South Western Railway (L&SWR)).
+After Stevens & Sons closed the L&SWR bought equipment made to their designs from other signalling manufacturers; one surviving arm was made by the Railway Signal Company Ltd, but it is not known who made any of the other 'wrong road' used on the S&DJR.

-This type of signal has been called the "bow-tie" or "cross arm" signal because of its shape.
-The term "backing signal" has been used also, but it is probable that its formal name was the "wrong road" signal because of its function to control movements in the wrong direction.
-This was a 'lower quadrant' signal, where the arm was lowered to indicate 'proceed'.
+The S&DJR 'wrong-road' signals were all 'lower quadrant' signals, where the arm was lowered to indicate 'proceed' - click here for a sketch of the arm dimensions based on a surviving example.
 In the 'on' position (with the arm horizontal) a red light was exhibited.
-Some records suggest that these signals could show a purple light when in the 'off' position as an alternative to green, but in the absence of suitable colour photographs it has been difficult to clarify this point.
+Some records suggest that these signals showed a purple light when in the 'off' position as an alternative to green, but in the absence of suitable colour photographs it has been difficult to clarify this point.
+Certainly a surviving example has the usual 'blue' glass used to provide a 'green' indication in conjunction with the yellow of an oil-lit signal lamp.

 As there were examples of this pattern of signal at Midford and Evercreech Junction, two locations which were popular with railway photographers, they do appear in many pictures of the S&DJR.
-Consequently there has been a tendency for them to receive far greater attention in any references to S&DJR signalling and its idiosyncracies then really is justified by their actual limited presence.
-Research so far indicates that only 5 examples of these 'wrong-road' signals have existed on the S&DJR at various times, of which 3 survived into British Railways days until final closure in 1966.
+Consequently there has been a tendency for them to receive far greater attention in any references to S&DJR signalling than is justified really by their actual limited presence on the line.
+Research so far indicates that only 5 examples of these 'wrong-road' signals existed on the S&DJR at various times, of which 3 survived into British Railways days until final closure of most of the S&DJR in 1966.

 Signal Register

-This Signal Register lists, in line order, all known examples of a S&DJR 'wrong road' signal.
-More details about each signal are given in the notes after the table.
+This Register lists, in line order, all known examples of a S&DJR 'wrong-road' signal.
+More details about each signal are given in the relevant notes after the table.

 Register of S&DJR Wrong-Road Signals